ℹ️

 Pipe Band 48th Highlanders Nov.
 13, 1949

-Music has always been integral to military units, serving practical, psychological, and ceremonial purposes.
+Music is integral to military units, serving practical, psychological, and ceremonial purposes.
 For centuries, drums, fifes, and bugles were used to issue commands, regulate marching pace, and signal during battles.
 This role was particularly prominent in Highland units, where the great highland bagpipes played a unique and powerful part.
 The pipes were not just for parade; they were used in battle to inspire troops, unnerve opponents, and act as a form of communication on the chaotic battlefield.
 The sound of the pipes was so closely associated with Highland regiments that it became a symbol of their ferocity and distinctive identity.
 In both the UK and Canada, this tradition continued, with pipers leading charges and playing laments for fallen comrades.

 History of the 48th Highlanders of Canada Bands